mu-arch/ComfyMods/ColorfulLights/README.md

 # Changelog

+## 1.2.0

+  * Fixed a memory leak when caching lights/fires.
+Now starts a coroutine to clean-up the cache.

 ## 1.1.0

   * Adding configuration setting to hide the 'change color' prompt over a torch or fireplace.
   * Now saves the target color's **alpha** value to the ZDO and reads/uses this alpha value if present in the ZDO.

 ## 1.0.0

   * Initial release.